pletfix/auth-plugin/README.md

     php console plugin pletfix/authentication

+Execute the `migrate` command to create a `password_resets`database table:

+    php console migrate

 ## Customize

+### View

 If you would like to modified the views of the plugin, copy them to the application's view directory, where you can edit the views as you wish:

     cp -R ./vendor/pletfix/authentication/views/* ./resources/views/

+To add suitable menu items you should read the layout example that you can find in the plugin's stubs folder.
+The layout includes the following partials:

+    @include('_username')

+    @include('_login')

+The `_username` partial prints the username of the current user and `_login` renders the menu items for login, logout, register and so on.

+### Abilities

-Add the `manage-user`ability to the Access Control List in `config/auth.php` to controle the access to the user management frontend:
+Add the `manage-user`ability to the Access Control List in `config/auth.php` to control the access to the user management frontend:

     'acl' => [
         //...
         'manage-user' => ['admin'],
     ],

+### Routes

-If you don't use the `manage-user`ability, or if you like to use an another root path, have a look in the plugin's route entries in `./vendor/pletfix/authentication/config/routes.php`.
+If you don't use the `manage-user`ability, or if you like to use an another route path, have a look in the plugin's route entries in `./vendor/pletfix/authentication/config/routes.php`.
 You can override or modify the route entries in the application's route file `./config/boot/routes.php` like you wish: